gilbertwoody/words/dinosaur.md

 * covet
     1. If you covet something, you strongly want to have it for yourself.

+* deference (see _defer to_ above)
+    1. Deference is a polite and respectful attitude towards someone, especially because they have an important position.

 * animosity
     1. Animosity is a strong feeling of dislike and anger.